bryantrac/LSTM_Pipeline/README.md

 ******

 Yiyang Gaos' code can be found at https://github.com/gyy150/Thesis_PipeLine_2.
-The output of the NLP pipeline as well as the maintenance work order themselves will need to be obtained separately.
+The output of the NLP pipeline as well as the raw maintenance work order data will need to be obtained separately.